top of page

 Networking & Registration

-Government, industry and global standards leaders outline the strategic priorities for digital, interoperable trade systems.
+Welcome address and outline of the strategic priorities for a 'Modern Australia' with digital, interoperable trade systems.

 Networking Reception